liamthetate/ElectronicsFactoryWorker/README.md

 * A Hour/Minutes/Seconds countdown for the shift timer.

-* Full touch-device compatibility
+* Full touch-device compatibility.

-* 'Controls?' button is a expand/contract toggle!
+* 'Controls?' button is toggle that expands & contracts.

-* Animations!

 * Less music?
 The game takes a while to load due to the quantity of tracks.

 LARGE:

-* Extra levels
+* Animations!
+It's missing some of the joy

+* Tiolet break!
+As in the wireframes, the ability to go to the tiolet and cry, would make this extra joyful.
 <br/>
 <br/>